FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Using Red Light Therapy For Sleep

 Research into how to best use red light therapy to improve sleep quality is still ongoing.
-Initial research into using it for sleep showed that full-body irradiation provided improved sleep quality and helped to enhance production of melatonin.
+Initial research into using it for sleep showed that full-body irradiation provided improved sleep quality and helped to enhance the production of melatonin.
 Other studies have used red light therapy that is directed into the eyes.

 While using red light therapy on your eyes has not been proven to be dangerous, most experts advise caution with this approach due to the fact that LED light therapy devices can be quite bright.
 Because full body irradiation has been shown to provide subjective improvements in sleep quality, this method of use is generally recommended when using it for sleep promotion.

 Because research into red light therapy for sleep is still in its early days, there are no established recommendations for when you should use it.
-Using it before bed, however, may be beneficial for those who are wanting to improve the quality of their sleep, and it is unlikely that red light exposure prior to bed will make sleeping more difficult.
+Using it before bed, however, may be beneficial for those who want to improve the quality of their sleep, and it is unlikely that red light exposure prior to bed will make sleeping more difficult.

 Mito Red Light